placek/pair_on_docker/README.md

 Escaping from `tmux` session ends the `ssh` session too.

+###### Note

+If you are in B::A VPN you can simply use the local DNS:

+    $ hostname
+    mysupercomputer
+    $ ssh pair@mysupercomputer.office.binarapps.com -t tmux a

+If you are not able to use the VPN you can tunnel the SSH session via (ngrok)[https://ngrok.com].

 #### Stoping session

 To end session we need to stop the container: